jallred33/306/syllabusSpr26.md

 ## **Grading:**

 This course experiments with a "contract grading" model.
 In brief, students will sign contracts for A/B/C grades and complete a quantity of work that corresponds to that grade.
-A detailed rationale and list of requirements is [here](https://engl306spr24.commons.gc.cuny.edu/grade-contract/).
-You'll choose the grade you're contracting for and submit a contract by **Thursday, February 1st**.
+A detailed rationale and list of requirements is [here](https://engl306spr25.commons.gc.cuny.edu/grade-contract/).
+You'll choose the grade you're contracting for and submit a contract by **Wednesday, February 4th**.

 ## Technology:

-We will use open-access resources via the CUNY Academic Commons rather than BlackBoard this term.
-You will use:

-* a course blog (using WordPress) for sharing informal writing with classmates and engaging in intellectual exchange about course materials with me and with each other.
-* a course "group" that is basically a listserv and document archive for .pdfs and other materials you'll need.

-There's a bit of work to get up and going on the Commons, and we'll cover those steps together in class.
-Most students find it a fun and engaging space for reading/writing, with more curb appeal and flexibility than Bb!
+We will use Brightspace this term for the basics of tracking the reading schedule, communicating with each other, and receiving feedback from the instructor.
+We will rely more heavily on the time-tested technologies of paper, print, pencils, and/or pens, so bring those to class every day.

 ## Writing and Research Help